Skip to main content

 Third parties such as members, instructors, vendors, or contractors who believe they have been subject to retaliation should also immediately bring it to the attention of the Human Resources Director.

 Fraud Hotline.
-Employees or third parties such as members, instructors, vendors, or contractors who are uncomfortable reporting harassment of any nature, or retaliation for any reason, to the Human Resources Director, is dissatisfied with the resolution of the concern, or if the President & CEO is the subject of the concern raised, are encouraged to contact the *Fraud Hotline.
+Employees or third parties such as members, instructors, vendors, or contractors who are uncomfortable reporting harassment of any nature, or retaliation for any reason, to the Human Resources Director, or if the employee or third party such as members, instructors, vendors or contractors is dissatisfied with the resolution of the concern, or if the President & CEO is the subject of the concern raised, are encouraged to contact the *Fraud Hotline.
 Complaints of retaliation will be investigated and addressed according to this policy.

 *To access the Fraud Hotline, or contact the Human Resources Director, call 425-586-1116.